 - Donate

-The Symposium is offered at no cost and is open to anyone who wishes to attend.
-While registration is free, attendees who would like to support the work of the Mizzou Law Veterans Clinic are welcome to make a voluntary donation.
+The Symposium was offered at no cost and was open to anyone who wished to attend.
+While registration was free, attendees who would like to support the work of the Mizzou Law Veterans Clinic are welcome to make a voluntary donation.
 A suggested contribution for individual attendees is $10, though gifts in any amount are greatly appreciated and directly support our work on behalf of veterans.

-The Symposium has been approved for 5.7 hours of Continuing Legal Education (CLE) in Missouri.
-The program code is 787109.
+The Symposium was approved for 5.7 hours of Continuing Legal Education (CLE) in Missouri.
+The Missouri CLE program code is 787109.
 The Clinic is required to submit an attendance report to the Missouri Bar.
-In-person attendees do not need to take any additional steps to verify attendance, as sign-in at the event serves as verification.
+In-person attendees did not need to take any additional steps to verify attendance, as sign-in at the event serves as verification.

-If you are attending the Symposium online and plan to seek CLE credit, you must submit the attendance verification form within 24 hours of the conclusion of the Symposium.
+If you attended the Symposium online and planned to seek CLE credit, you must have submitted the attendance verification form within 24 hours of the conclusion of the Symposium.
 You will need the attendance code provided during the program.
-The verification form is available here.
+The verification form is available.

 Attorneys seeking CLE credit in a different state may do so.
 After submitting the verification form, you will receive an email with a link to a CLE attendance certificate.
 The Clinic cannot guarantee that the program will satisfy another state’s CLE requirements, and attorneys are responsible for confirming eligibility with their respective state bars.